 - Government advice encouraging vaccination;

-- The unique risk to certain children cannot get vaccinated due to their age;
+- The unique risk to children who cannot get vaccinated due to their age;

 - Whether the policy allowed for medical exemption; and